“If beef’s the king of meat, potato’s the queen of the garden world”

 As to talk of Germany before its unification in 1871 would be comparable to talking of modern day Latin America – a region identifiable by its shared language and culture, although not gathered under one flag; or into one unified state.

-Fittingly, it was from what we now think of as Latin America – South America – that the first potatoes arrived on European shores.
+Fittingly, it was from what we now know as the largest part of Latin America – South America – that the first potatoes arrived on European shores.

 “Those who would give to the Spaniards the honour of entrencing (sic) this useful root called the potato, give me leave to call designing parricides, who stirred up the mislead zeal of the people of this kingdom to cast off the English government which is the greatest mercy they ever enjoyed… To ascribe the honour of the English industry to the effeminate Spaniards cannot be passed over without remark… and if I might advise the inhabitants, they should every meal they eat of this root be thankful to the Creator for English navigation.”